citusdata/citus/ci/README.md

 git rebase community/$PR_BRANCH --preserve-merges
 ```

-Automatic merge might have fail with the above command.
+Automatic merge might have failed with the above command.
 However, because of `git
 rerere` it should have re-applied your original merge resolution.
 If this is
 indeed the case it should show something like this in the output of the previous
 command (note the `Resolved ...` line):